shashigharti/federated-learning-on-raspberry-pi/README.md

 > All these articles can also be found [here](https://github.com/shashigharti/federated-learning-on-raspberry-pi/wiki/Raspberry-Pi-tutorials:-Tutorials-written-by-the-scholars-of-SPAIC) in our Wiki section.

 ***
+## Implementations of the project
+Have a look here to see the implementation of the project in different ways:
+- Process to run the project - [Elena Kutanov](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/elena_kutanov)
+- Process to run the project - [Sergio Valderrama](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/sergio_valderrama)
+- PyTorch V1.0.0 Wheel file - [Suparna S Nair](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/pytorch_wheels)

+# Code
+- Find the code and dataset for the project [here](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/Federated%20Recurrent%20Neural%20Network).

+## Shortcut to command line
+Want a quick guide for the command line commands used?
+Have a look [here](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/command-line).
+***
 ## Topics
    - [PySyft](https://github.com/OpenMined/PySyft)
    - [Raspberry Pi](https://www.raspberrypi.org/)